DGA a NJ Golf Club

 March 29, 2019

 It is with great sadness to report that the last of the "original four" founding members of the DGA, Ed Kerr, has passed away.
 Ed was a true believer of the rules and the game of golf.
 He was a huge influence in the way the DGA plays the game today....based on Net Scores, Pots, Nassaus and true competitions.
 Ed had been in ill health with heart issues for the last year.
 He is survived by his wife, Mae, and sons and grandchildren.

 When is the next round or event?
 In the calendar all scheduled rounds and events will be posted.

 The DGA is a golf association established in 1962.
-It consists of 34 active members and 7 life time members playing the public courses in Somerset County, NJ.
+It consists of 33 active members , 1 prospective member and 8 life time members playing the public courses in Somerset County, NJ.